Engee documentation

 Main

-Binary points to shift - number of digits to shift a binary point
+# Binary points to shift — the number of digits to shift a binary point

-Specify the integer number of digits to shift the binary point of the input signal.
-A positive number indicates a shift to the right, and a negative number indicates a shift to the left.
+Specify an integer number of digits to shift the binary point of the input signal.
+A positive number means a shift to the right, and a negative number means a shift to the left.

 BinPtShiftNumber

-Specify whether to output an error during simulation when a block contains an out of range shift value.
+Specify whether to output an error during the simulation when the block contains an out-of-range shift value.
 Options include:

-• None - the system takes no action.
+• None — the system is not taking any action.

 • Error — the system completes the simulation and displays an error.